 - Branch out to what really matters: advice on people, and work situations (this is the career mentor)

 - Try discussing politics, competitors, and job opportunities.
 If he bites, you effectively turned him into a sponsor.

 It’s crucial to uncover what your boss likes least about you.

 Well, first of all, if there is anything your boss truly dislikes about you, he will not help you.

-And second, if you don’t address it with him, his negative neuro-associations will always frame your behavior negatively.
+And second, if you don’t address it with him, he will filter whatever you do or say with a negative bias.

 Says Goldsmith in his popular “What Got You Here Won’t Get You There“:

 We view people in a manner that is consistent with our existing stereotypes.

 If I think you’re an arrogant jerk, I will filter everything through that perception.
 If you do something wonderful, I will this it’s the exception to the rule.
 Within that framework it’s almost impossible for us to be perceived as improving, no matter how hard we try.

 But if you tell your boss you’re committed to working on your issues, things change.
 Now it’s not anymore an exception to the rule, but it’s you changing for the positive.